-In March of 2020, the COVID-19 pandemic and resulting shelter in place required the large majority of CCCERA staff to quickly adapt to a remote working environment.
-The CCCERA physical office has remained closed since the beginning of the shelter in place, however, CCCERA has continued to perform its essential functions during this time.
+All members, active and retired, are affected in some way by COVID-19.
 CCCERA continues to fulfill its mission to administer pension benefits earned by our members and to be prudent stewards of plan assets.
-All members, active and retired, are affected in some way by this pandemic.
 It is imperative that CCCERA continue to conduct essential operations.
-To that end, here is an update regarding how some of the primary functions performed in 2020:
+To that end, here is an update regarding how some of the primary functions performed in 2021:

-- Retirement Benefit Payments: All retiree payrolls due on the first of the month were paid on time and CCCERA plans to continue meeting this essential function. - Member Communication: Staff were available to receive member phone calls during limited phone hours Tuesday through Thursday.
-CCCERA responded to over 12,000 phone calls, over 4,000 email inquiries, sent over 7,000 letters, and distributed over 100,000 newsletters during the year.

-- CCCERA's website is continuously updated with current information and now includes two videos:

-How To Use The Pension Calculator; and (2) Retirement Overview.
-The Retirement Overview video is a voice narrated slideshow of the normal in-person presentation which has also been shared remotely to employers. - Retirement Applications: CCCERA continues to accept and process service and disability retirement applications effectively. - Employer Payroll Information and Contribution Payments: CCCERA works closely with all employer districts to receive payroll information and accept employer and member contributions electronically wherever possible. - Vendor Payments: CCCERA processed all operating payments, tax withholding, and retiree health deductions promptly and accurately. - Retirement Appointments: Member appointments are conducted via telephone and or virtually with a retirement counselor. - Investment Program: CCCERA Investment staff continue to effectively monitor the portfolio performance along with Accounting staff managing cash movements at the custodian bank.
-Frequent communication with CCCERA's external investment managers and investment consultants remains one of the top priorities.
+- Retirement Benefit Payments: \$540 million in benefit payments paid during the year to over 10,000 retirees along with about 500 new retiree applicants were paid on time and CCCERA continues to meet this essential function. - Member Communication: CCCERA responded to over 23,000 phone calls, almost 4,000 email inquiries, sent over 7,000 member letters, and distributed almost 100,000 newsletters during the year. - CCCERA's website is continuously updated with current information and now includes two videos: (1) How To Use The Pension Calculator, and (2) Retirement Overview.
+The Retirement Overview video is a voice narrated slideshow of the normal in-person presentation which has also been shared remotely to employers.
+A third video is in the works named Reciprocity Overview which explains the meaning and guidelines for establishing reciprocity and forms needed. - Retirement Applications: CCCERA continues to accept and process service and disability retirement applications effectively. - Employer Payroll Information and Contribution Payments: CCCERA works closely with all employer districts to submit payroll information timely via a secure web portal and the majority of employer and member contributions are paid electronically when possible. - Vendor Payments: CCCERA processed all operating payments, tax withholding, and retiree health deductions promptly, accurately, and securely via electronic fund transfer. - Retirement Appointments: Member appointments with a retirement counselor have continued. - Investment Program: CCCERA Investment staff continue to effectively monitor the portfolio performance along with Accounting staff managing cash movements at the custodian bank using latest technology online web portals.
+Frequent update and communication with CCCERA's external investment managers and investment consultants remains one of the top priorities.